pedrosalasrojo/lis/README.md

 # R-CODE TO WORK WITH LIS

 Basic code to work with Luxembourg Income Study (LIS/LWS) data.
+You can directly plug the code in LISSY (see below) and get some results in a Latex-format table.

 Note that we the code ist just an example.
 Use your own code to ammend the data, use PPP deflators, weights, and so on.